Service businesses are not becoming software companies.

 The short answer

-Service businesses are adopting monitored automation first in the work nobody wants to manually chase: missed calls, form follow-up, estimate reminders, dispatch notes, invoice handoffs, customer replies, and owner visibility.
+Service businesses are adopting monitored automation first in the work nobody wants to manually chase: missed calls, form follow up, estimate reminders, dispatch notes, invoice handoffs, customer replies, and owner visibility.
 The safest path is not to automate judgment.
 It is to make routine capture, routing, reminders, and exception visibility more reliable while people keep control of pricing, scheduling, complaints, and approvals.

 If you are not sure which handoff is leaking first, start with the [Ops Scorecard](/ops scorecard).
 If the problem is already obvious, choose one [Quick Immediate Win](/quick immediate wins) instead of trying to rebuild the whole operation.